SerenCodes/issueflow-api/README.md

 ## Why I Built It

-I built IssueFlow to practise building a real-world backend application with authentication, database relationships and REST APIs.
+I built IssueFlow to practise building backend systems with authentication, database relationships and REST APIs.

 ## Features